Ayush-Kaushik/estore/ROADMAP.md

 * [ ] Find out how the service with React SPA could be deployed
 * [ ] Find out if the two could be separated as two packages (one with Frontend and API only)
 * [ ] Introduce caching to reduce deployment time
+* [ ] Since GitHub actions take up resources, separate the workflow steps based on which branch the information is pushed on

 ----------------------------------